Statistically significant tests of multiparticle quantum correlations based on randomized measurements: Estimation of moments with finite statistics

 In the present case, the experiment has a certain structure and includes different random processes.
 First, one draws $M$ different random unitaries and, for each unitary, a measurement is repeated $K$ times.
 This leads to several ways to derive deviation bounds:

 \begin{itemize} \item One may see the entire experiment as a single random variable, neglecting the structure outlined above.
 In this case, one can apply the Chebyshev-Cantelli inequality, which gives deviation bounds based on the variance of the entire random variable.
-This requires knowledge of the variance, which, as mentioned in the main text, relies on some assumptions on the maximal values of ${\mathcal R}^{(4)}.$
+This requires knowledge of the variance, which, as mentioned in the main text, relies on some assumptions on the maximal values of ${\mathcal R}^{(4)}.$ However, note that the estimates on the variance typically only hold if the measurements are properly implemented.

 \item In the iteration of drawing the $M$ different unitaries, one may see any unitary as a different external parameter.
 In this sense, one has $M$ repetitions of a random variable, where the random variables are independent, but differently distributed, due to the different unitary $U$.
 For such scenarios there are tools to obtain deviation bounds, e.g., using the Bernstein inequality.
 Here, no additional assumptions are required.